Greening Our Campuses

 - Adopt-a-tree Program enhanced the arboretum around the lake.

 - Oakton's Ecology Club involves students in a range of "green" activities.
-The Club created loating platforms for turtles and fish houses at the bottom for fish to hide in, and placed cocoa mats to cover the bank and prevent erosion.
+The Club created loating platforms for turtles, fish houses for fish, and placed cocoa mats to cover the bank and prevent erosion.

 - Recycled approximately 10,000 pounds of steel when replacing gym bleachers.

-- Fluorescent bulbs replaced with CFLs; motion detectors and timers ensure that lights go off in empty rooms.
+- Fluorescent bulbs replaced with CFLs; motion detectors and timers ensure that lights turn when rooms are unoccupied.

-- Nine air hand dryers at both campuses reduce paper towel use
+- Nine air hand dryers at both campuses.

 - Use of organic fertilizers when possible.